ChromatixAU/gitlab-network-graph/README.md

 2. `cd` into any _other_ repository you have - i.e. one that you want to get the network graph for!
 3. Run `/path/to/gitlab-network-graph/scripts/network.sh`.
 This will take a little while the first time you run it.
+    * Depending on your environment you may need to `chmod +x` this script before you can run it.
 4. Open http://localhost/gitlab-network-graph in your browser (assuming that's where it's accessible from).

 To condense steps 3 and 4 later on, you may want to add a git alias: